khawla-k-banydomi/ActivityScheduler/README.md

 <br>

 ---
-### To run the test we can write down the follwoing command:
+### To run the test we can write down the following command:
 ### gulp test
 - There are several tasks in the [eventsTest.js file](https://github.com/khawla-k-banydomi/ActivityScheduler/blob/test/test/eventsTest.js) that could be tested which are the following:
 - Testing GET event